Pallavi-Pandey/video_to_audio_converter/instructions.md

 - how to run k9s in ubuntu
     - `sudo snap install k9s` to install k9s
     - `k9s` to run k9s

+- `kubectl apply -f ./` this in the manifests folder to apply all the manifests
+    - this will create all the deployments and services in the kubernetes cluster and you can check using `kubectl get pods` and `kubectl get services`